kiiru4reals/writeups/GraphQL security/Denial of Service.md

 ![[Pasted image 20240316130313.png]]
 You can expand this query to make it bigger but it can crash your PC so proceed with caution.
 #### Circular introspection vulnerabilities
-- A circular relationship exists in GraphQL's introspection capabilities.
-- The GraphQL documentation provides a schema for the introspection system.
-- We can use the schema in our case to test for circular relationship on DVGA by running the following query
+A circular relationship exists in GraphQL's introspection capabilities.
+The GraphQL documentation provides a schema for the introspection system.
+We can use the schema in our case to test for circular relationship on DVGA by running the following query.
 ```graphql
 query {
   __schema {